aerospike/aerospike-backup-service/README.md

 the [Storage](https://aerospike.github.io/aerospike-backup-service/#/Configuration/readAllStorage) entities
 under `/config/storage` for detailed information.

-:warning: ABS currently supports only AWS S3 cloud storage.
+:warning: ABS currently supports AWS S3, GCP, Microsoft Azure cloud storage.

 #### Backup policy

-A backup policy is a set of rules that define how backups should be performed.
-It could include information about a backup schedule, criteria for what data is being backed up, and the storage destination.
+A backup policy is a set of rules that defines how backups should be performed.
+It includes settings for performance tuning, data selection, encryption, compression, and other operational details.
 See [`GET: /config/policies`](https://aerospike.github.io/aerospike-backup-service/#/Configuration/readPolicies) for full details about what parameters are available to customize a backup policy.